effectivehomeoffice/effectivehomeoffice.com/setup-zoom-as-virtual-team-room/README.md

 - Sign up for a new zoom.us account
 - Consider to upgrade to Pro ($14.99/mo) to bypass the 40 mins limit
-- On the zoom.us website log in
-- Navigate to _Meetings_ and then _Personal Meeting Room_
+- On the zoom.us website log in and navigate to _Meetings_ and then _Personal Meeting Room_
 - _Edit this Meeting_
 - Enable _Video_ for Host and Participant
 - Select _Enable join before host_